William R. Newman

-William R. Newman (born March 13, 1955) is Distinguished Professor and Ruth N. Halls Professor in the Department of History and Philosophy of Science at Indiana University.
+William R. Newman (born March 13, 1955) is an American historian of science who is Distinguished Professor and Ruth N. Halls Professor in the Department of History and Philosophy of Science at Indiana University.
 Most of Newman’s work in the History of Science has been devoted to alchemy and "chymistry," the art-nature debate, and matter theories, particularly atomism.
 Newman is also General Editor of the Chymistry of Isaac Newton, an online resource combining born-digital editions of Newton’s alchemical writings with multimedia replications of Newton’s alchemical experiments.
 In addition, he was Director of the Catapult Center for Digital Humanities and Computational Analysis of Texts at Indiana University.
 Newman is on the editorial boards of Archimedes, Early Science and Medicine, and HOPOS.

 Educational background

 Newman received his B.A. in History of Science and Proto-Science from the University of North Carolina at Greensboro (1978), where he studied under poet and literary critic Elizabeth Sewell, chemist Otto Theodor Benfey (of Guilford College) and Germanist Harold Jantz (at Duke University).
 In 1986, Newman received his Ph.D. from Harvard University under the supervision of John E. Murdoch, a historian of medieval science.
 At the same time, Newman worked with Robert Halleux, a historian of science at the Université de Liège.